-- Some courses have prerequisites (listed at the end of each course description, if applicable) that need to be taken prior to enrolling in those courses. - Many courses are offered via our Flexible Learning Options (online, accelerated, ITV, video, weekend and self-paced) and may be taken in any order as long as prerequisites are met.
-To find out which program courses are offered through Flexible Learning Options, go to www.nwtc.edu or consult a counselor, (920) 498-5444. - Descriptions of courses not found on this page can be found in the back of this catalog.
+- Some courses have prerequisites (listed at the end of each course description, if applicable) that need to be taken prior to enrolling in those courses. - Many courses are offered through various ways of learning (online, accelerated, ITV, video, weekend and self-paced) and may be taken in any order as long as prerequisites are met.
+For more information, go to www.nwtc.edu and click on Ways of Learning or consult a counselor, (920) 498-5444. - Descriptions of courses not found on this page can be found in the back of this catalog.